Niall Healy

 Niall Healy (born 14 April 1985) is an Irish sportsperson.
-He plays hurling with his local club Craughwell and was a member of the Galway senior inter-county team from 2005.
+He plays hurling with his local club Craughwell and, from 2005, was involved at senior level with the Galway county team.
 Healy was top scorer in the 2015 galway senior hurling championship, scoring a total of 8-75 over 9 games.
 Healy damaged his cruciate ligament playing for his club Craughwell in May 2014 and would in turn miss the rest of the season.